Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Turning to the literary language of the 18th century, it is difficult not to pay attention to the specific use of adjective forms.

-An adjective is a part of speech denoting a non-procedural attribute of an object and expressing this meaning in inflectional morphological categories of gender, number and case.
+An adjective is a part of speech that denotes a non-procedural attribute of an object and expresses this meaning in the inflectional morphological categories of gender, number and case.
 The adjective has a morphological category of degree of comparison and has full and short forms.
-According to the nature of the sign designation, adjectives are divided into two lexical and grammatical categories - into qualitative and relative adjectives.
-The composition of relative adjectives includes proper relative (possessive and non-possessive), ordinal and pronominal adjectives.
+According to the nature of the attribute designation, adjectives are divided into two lexical and grammatical categories - qualitative and relative adjectives.
+Relative adjectives include relative adjectives (possessive and non-possessive), ordinal and pronominal adjectives.
 Qualitative adjectives denote a property inherent in the object itself or discovered in it, often one that can be characterized by varying degrees of intensity: white - whiter.
-Qualitative adjectives have two series of forms - full (attributive) and short (predicative), they form forms of comparative degree (comparative). one
+Qualitative adjectives have two series of forms - full (attributive) and short (predicative); they form comparative forms (comparative).
+1

 Full and short adjectives

 The study of the history of adjective forms must begin with the Proto-Slavic era.
-Full adjectives appeared just then, by attaching demonstrative pronouns to short ones.
-This demonstrative pronoun - jь (changing by gender: f. - *ja, m. - *je) - most likely performed a function similar to the role of the article with a noun in other languages (for example, the article the in English, by origin, it is also a demonstrative pronoun).
-2 Only in Old Russian they were postpositive in relation to the adjective and were written together, although they referred to the noun. .
+Full adjectives appeared precisely then, by attaching demonstrative pronouns to short ones.
+This demonstrative pronoun - jь (varying by gender: zh.r. - *ja, m.r. - *je) - most likely performed a function similar to the role of the article with a noun in other languages (for example, the article the in English, by origin it is also a demonstrative pronoun).2 Only in Old Russian they stood postpositive in relation to the adjective and were written together, although they related to the noun.3 Initially, the presence or absence of a demonstrative pronoun signaled the definiteness or indeterminacy of the noun, that is, it expressed the category of definiteness-indeterminacy of the name .
 Consequently, in the original system of the Old Russian language, as in modern language, there were full (pronominal) and short (nominal) forms.
-However, their grammatical functions, their relationship to each other were different, that is, there was a different system of adjectives.
-Now short adjectives act only as the nominal part of the compound predicate (predicate), while in the Old Russian language they could be both a predicate and a definition.
-Used in the role of a definition, they declined, but later, having lost the ability to be a definition, they also lost their declination.
-The differences between the Old Russian system of adjectives, in addition, are expressed in the fact that if now relative adjectives can only act in full form, then in Old Russian they appeared both in full and in short form.
+However, their grammatical functions and relationships to each other were different, that is, there was a different system of adjectives.
+Now short adjectives act only as a nominal part of a compound predicate (predicate), whereas in the Old Russian language they could be both a predicate and a definition.
+Used as a definition, they declined, but later, having lost the ability to be a definition, they also lost their declension.
+The differences between the Old Russian system of adjectives are also expressed in the fact that if now relative adjectives can only appear in full form, then in the Old Russian language they appeared in both full and short form.
 4

-In the modern language, short forms are inherent only in those qualitative adjectives that allow the modification of quality and its transformation into a qualitative state that flows in time and is attributed to a person or object.
-Qualities that are immovable, permanent, timeless properties of objects or persons or that serve as terminological designations for the features of certain kinds and types of objects cannot be expressed in a short form of an adjective.
-Roughly speaking, in the circle of adjectives, only temporary epithets, only designations of temporary properties have a full and short form.
-For example, deaf in the special terminological meaning "closed tightly, solid, without holes and crevices, does not have a short form."
-And in another terminological meaning "pronounced without a voice" (a dull sound), the deaf also does not allow a short form.
-Moreover, in non-free phraseological combinations such as a deaf province or a deaf time, it is also impossible to use a short form instead of a full one (cf. the time was deaf).
-There are many other quality adjectives that do not correspond to short forms or do not have them at all.
+In modern language, short forms are inherent only in those qualitative adjectives that allow the modification of quality and its transformation into a qualitative state that flows over time and is attributed to a person or object.
+Qualities that are immobile, permanent, timeless properties of objects or persons, or that serve as terminological designations for the characteristics of certain kinds and types of objects, cannot be expressed in the short form of an adjective.
+Roughly speaking, in the circle of adjectives only temporary epithets, only designations of temporary properties have a full and short form.
+For example, deaf in the special terminological meaning “tightly closed, solid, without holes and cracks” does not have a short form.
+And in another terminological meaning, “pronounced without a voice” (voiceless sound), deaf also does not allow a short form.
+Moreover, in unfree phraseological combinations like a deaf province or a deaf time, you also cannot use the short form instead of the full one (cf. the time was deaf).
+There are many other qualitative adjectives that are not correlated with short forms or do not have them at all.

 In the same adjective, the lexical meanings of full and short forms are differentiated.

-Adjectives with the meaning of emotional and qualitative assessment and with bright expressive coloring usually do not form short forms.
-With an emotional attitude to a person or object, the quality seems to be timeless inherent in it, characterizing its nature, for example, glorious in the meaning of "pretty, pleasant", poor in the meaning of "unfortunate".5
+Adjectives with the meaning of an emotional-qualitative assessment and with a bright expressive coloring usually do not form short forms.
+With an emotional attitude towards a person or object, the quality seems to be timelessly inherent in it, characterizing its nature, for example, glorious in the sense of “nice, pleasant”, poor in the sense of “unfortunate”.5

-Differences in lexical and lexico-syntactic meanings and shades associated with the predicative use of the same adjectives in member and non-member forms are very large.
-Short forms denote a qualitative state that occurs or occurs in time; full - a sign conceivable outside of time, but in this context related to a specific time.
-In essence, with the predicative use of the full forms of adjectives, certain objects are subsumed under certain categories of quality or attribute, which determine the differences in the genera and types of things and persons.
+The differences in lexical and lexical-syntactic meanings and shades associated with the predicative use of the same adjectives in articulated and non-articulated forms are very great.
+Short forms denote a qualitative state that occurs or occurs over time; complete - a sign conceivable outside of time, but in this context referred to a specific time.
+In essence, with the predicative use of full forms of adjectives, certain objects are subsumed under certain categories of quality or attribute, which determine the differences between the genders and types of things and persons.

-Between the short and full forms of adjectives, an ever deeper semantic line is formed.
+An increasingly deeper semantic line is being formed between the short and full forms of adjectives.
 In the short form of the adjective, the meaning of quality turns into the meaning of a qualitative state.
-Short forms, in the presence of certain conditions, can break away from the full forms of adjectives and move to another grammatical category.
-Thus, in many cases, the lexical integrity of the adjective name, which previously combined both full and short forms, is also destroyed.
+Short forms, under certain conditions, can break away from the full forms of adjectives and move into another grammatical category.
+Thus, in many cases, the lexical integrity of the adjective name, which previously combined both full and short forms, is destroyed.

-This process of grammatical isolation of short forms is not hindered even by the development of predicativity of full forms, which was outlined in the 15th - 16th centuries. and especially intensified from the middle of the XVII century.
+This process of grammatical isolation of short forms is not hindered even by the development of predicativeness of full forms, which emerged in the 15th - 16th centuries. and especially intensified from the middle of the 17th century.

-Turning to the literary language of the end of the 18th century, we will see that such a situation develops in relation to truncated adjectives.
+Turning to the literary language of the late 18th century, we will see that such a situation arises in relation to truncated adjectives.

-The grammatical features of the short forms of adjectives destroy the semantic and stylistic parallelism between them and the long forms.
+The grammatical features of the short forms of adjectives destroy the semantic and stylistic parallelism between them and the full forms.
 Short forms lack many of the basic meanings of full adjectives and develop their own special meanings, which do not find matches in full forms.
-Compare: similar (Such a violation of the rules of order is intolerable) and similar.
+Wed: similar (Such a violation of the rules of order is intolerable) and similar.

-Wed, for example: the mother is sick and the mother is sick; his nails are dirty and his nails are dirty.
-“Sick, dirty,” writes Academician A. A. Shakhmatov, “mean a sign in time (now, at the present time), sick, dirty means a permanent sign, closely combined with the substance.”
-According to A. A. Shakhmatov, "it seems likely that such differentiation is due in part to the influence of new forms of the past tense that arose from participles, the past tense forms of the active voice on -l and the passive on -n, -t."8
+Compare, for example: mother is sick and mother is sick; his nails are dirty and his nails are dirty.
+“Sick, dirty,” writes academician A. A. Shakhmatov, “mean a sign in time (now, at the present time), sick, dirty mean a constant sign, closely combined with the substance.”
+According to A. A. Shakhmatov, “it seems likely that such differentiation is caused in part by the influence of new past tense forms that arose from participles, active past tense forms in -l and passive in -n, -t.”8

 Already A. Kh.
-Vostokov singled out non-membered forms of qualitative adjectives and passive participles in special group conjugated adjectives, noting that "qualitative glad, much have one conjugated ending".
-At the same time, Vostokov decisively distinguishes adjectives with a truncated ending from conjugated adjectives (for example, folk poetic ones: a combustible stone is white, often a rakite bush): "These truncated endings should not be confused with conjugated endings of quality names, which differ from truncated endings for the most part and stress ".
-Vostokov also pointed out the meaning of the category of conjugated adjectives - "to show the state or quality of an object that does not depend on actions." nine
+Vostokov identified non-articulated forms of qualitative adjectives and passive participles in special group conjugated adjectives, noting that “qualitative rad, much have one conjugated ending.”
+At the same time, Vostokov decisively distinguishes adjectives with truncated endings from conjugated adjectives (for example, folk poetic ones: white combustible stone, chast broom bush): “These truncated endings should not be confused with the conjugated endings of qualitative names, which differ from truncated endings for the most part in stress ".
+Vostokov also pointed out the meaning of the category of conjugated adjectives - “to show the state or quality of an object that does not depend on actions.”
+9

-At the same time, A. A. Shakhmatov emphasized the formal differences of this type of words from the forms of the past tense of the verb, which are: 1) in the absence of forms of all three tenses, 2) in the plural ending -ы (cheerful, puffy), denoting a passive state, in difference from -i (have fun, swollen), denoting an active-personal action.
+At the same time, A. A. Shakhmatov emphasized the formal differences of this type of words from the past tense forms of the verb, consisting of: 1) the absence of forms of all three tenses, 2) the ending of the plural -ы (cheerful, plump), denoting a passive state, in difference from -i (had fun, plump), denoting an active-personal action.

-The same view is clearly reflected in the "Syntax of the Russian language" by A. A. Shakhmatov.
-Pointing out that the non-membered form of the adjective (not counting the possessive) is almost exclusively in the function of the predicate, A. A. Shakhmatov added: "That is why the non-membered forms of the adjective in the nominative case are called the conjugated form; it is grammatically close to participles in -l, received the meaning of personal verb forms of the past tense, as well as with participles of the passive voice in -н, -т, in the same way used as personal verb forms. evokes the idea not only of the presence of a combination of a feature at one time or another, but also that this feature is characteristic of the subject in general, why it can be expressed as its definition.
+This same view was clearly reflected in “Syntax of the Russian Language” by A. A. Shakhmatov.
+Pointing out that the non-member form of the adjective (not counting the possessive) is almost exclusively in the function of the predicate, A. A. Shakhmatov added: “That is why the non-member forms of the adjective in the nominative case are called the conjugated form; it is grammatically similar to participles in -l, having received the meaning of personal verbal forms of the past tense, as well as with passive participles in -н, -т, which are used in the same way as personal verbal forms.
+The difference between a predicate-adjective in the non-member form and the member depends on the fact that the adjective is in the member form evokes the idea not only of the presence of a combination of a feature at one time or another, but also that this feature is characteristic of the subject in general, why it can be expressed as its definition.”

 Thus, A. A. Shakhmatov was inclined to see a special grammatical category in the short forms of the adjective.
 But the influence of A. A. Potebnya and F. F. Fortunatov directed subsequent grammarians along a more traditional path.

-Defining the grammatical functions of short, non-membered, predicative adjectives in Russian (compared to German), A. A. Potebnya came to the conclusion that in non-membered forms the main feature of the category of adjective name is preserved - agreement: "When the language destroys agreement, then thereby it abstracts the feature from the subject.
-Speaking a priori, in Russian such a distraction could occur in two ways: either by turning the adjective into a noun, or by shifting the center of its gravity from the subject to the predicate, i.e., by referring the feature to the category of the adverb. we find in a comparative degree (snow is whiter than paper, like paper whiter than snow) and in gerunds".11 But the Russian short forms, without losing agreement, remain within the category of the adjective.
+Determining the grammatical functions of short, non-member, predicative adjectives in the Russian language (compared to German), A. A. Potebnya came to the conclusion that in non-member forms the main feature of the category of the adjective name is preserved - agreement: “When the language destroys agreement, then thereby he abstracts the attribute from the subject.
+Speaking a priori, in Russian such a diversion could occur in two ways: either by turning the adjective into a noun, or by moving the center of its gravity from the subject to the predicate, i.e., by classifying the attribute into the category of an adverb.
+The latter is true we find to a comparative degree (snow is whiter than paper, like paper whiter than snow) and in gerunds."11 But Russian short forms, without losing agreement, remain within the category of the adjective.

-A. M. Peshkovsky, Characterizing short forms as adjectives that are caseless and connected (that is, used only in the meaning of the predicate), noted that the short adjective "is predicative itself, in its very form, morphologically predicative."
-"And neither word order, nor rhythm, nor intonation, nor any other auxiliary features play exactly any role here.
-In combination, for example, and equal was an unequal dispute, the full form would create nonsense."12
+A. M. Peshkovsky, Characterizing short forms as adjectives without case and linking (i.e., used only in the meaning of a predicate), noted that a short adjective is “predicative itself, by its very form, morphologically predicative.”
+“And neither the order of words, nor the rhythm, nor the intonation, nor any other auxiliary features play any role here.
+In combination, for example, and was equal to an unequal dispute, the full form would create nonsense.”12

-A. M. Peshkovsky noted such signs of predicability in short forms of adjectives:
+A. M. Peshkovsky noted the following signs of predicability in short forms of adjectives:

-) shades of time values: "In combinations, he was capable, he was sick, etc. the form of time in conjunction indicates a whole period of activity of the subject, but cannot designate a separate moment of this activity.
-Combinations were sick, was capable, etc. are equally suitable for both: one can say he was sick and he was sick at that moment; it means that the full adjective with its adjective, its passivity reduces the activity of the tense form in the bundle, while the short adjective does not have such an effect.
+) shades of time meanings: “In combinations he was capable, he was sick, etc. the tense form in the connective indicates an entire period of activity of the subject, but cannot indicate a separate moment of this activity.
+The combinations were sick, was capable, etc. "equally suitable for both: one can say that he was sick and he was sick at that moment; this means that the full adjective, with its adjective, its passivity, reduces the activity of the tense form in the connective, but the short adjective does not have such an influence."

 And the sun, round and soulless,